freqtrade/freqtrade/docs/advanced-backtesting.md

 ```

 The indicators have to be present in your strategy's main DataFrame (either for your main
-timeframe or for informatives) otherwise they will simply be ignored in the script
+timeframe or for informative timeframes) otherwise they will simply be ignored in the script
 output.